allanmcrae/pacman-packaging-guide/first_package.md

 $ wget https://ftp.gnu.org/gnu/hello/hello-2.10.tar.gz
 ````

 We have downloaded the source file (`hello-2.10.tar.gz`).
-Note that a cryptographic signature (`hello-2.10.tar.gz.sig`) is also available for download and could be use to verify the integrity of the source file.
+Note that a cryptographic signature (`hello-2.10.tar.gz.sig`) is also available for download and could be used to verify the integrity of the source file.
 We will skip this for now, but verifying source files will be covered in more detail later.

 Now we can move onto building the software.